zmcdougal82/IntexDos/README.md

 # IntexDos

-#IMPORTANT
+##IMPORTANT
-Mailgun has blocked our domain for the time being so there may be disruptions in forgot password and reset password funcionality until that is fixed.
+Mailgun has blocked our domain for the time being so there may be disruptions in forgot password and reset password functionality until that is fixed.

 ## Movie Rating Application